Grilled Vegetables

 Ingredients for recipe before prepping: red bell pepper, mushrooms, oil, red onion, lemon, asparagus, zucchini, squash, and seasoning.

-• Red Bell Pepper: I prefer to grill red bell peppers over green because they’re sweeter, and the grill really brings out the flavor.
+• Red bell pepper: I prefer to grill red bell peppers over green because they’re sweeter, and the grill really brings out the flavor.
+Read my tips on how to cut a bell pepper.
+I slice them into quarters, lengthwise.

-• Zucchini: Also sliced diagonally, zucchini is like a sponge for the marinade, soaking up all the flavor, which is why I never skip it.
+• Zucchini: Sliced diagonally, zucchini is like a sponge for the marinade, soaking up all the flavor!
+Here’s how to slice zucchini.

-• Lemon Wedges: I always serve lemon wedges with grilled veggies.
-A fresh squeeze of lemon right before eating adds a freshness that ties everything together.
+• For serving: I always serve grilled veggies with lemon wedges.
+A fresh squeeze right before eating adds freshness that ties all the flavors together!

 Prepared vegetables on a baking sheet.